 The datasets generated in this study are available in the [NAME] repository, [weblink].

-Authors should make available on any unreported custom computer code, software, or algorithm used to generate results that are reported in the study, authors are encouraged to deposit their source code in a recognized, public repository or upload as supplementary information to the publication.
-The name and version of all software used should be clearly indicated.
+Authors should make available on any unreported custom computer code, software, or algorithm used to generate results that are reported in the study, authors are encouraged to deposit their source code in a recognized, public repository or upload it as supplementary information to the publication.
+The name and version of all software used should be indicated.

 For articles published in IJML, copyright will be retained by the authors.
-Articles are licensed under an open access Creative Commons CC BY 4.0 license, which means all papers can be downloaded, shared, and reused without restriction, as long as the original authors are properly cited.
-These conditions allow for maximum use and exposure of the work, while ensuring that the authors receive proper credit.
+Articles are licensed under an open-access Creative Commons CC BY 4.0 license, which means all papers can be downloaded, shared, and reused without restriction, as long as the original authors are properly cited.
+These conditions allow for maximum use and exposure of the work while ensuring that the authors receive proper credit.

-Authors are responsible for obtaining permission to reproduce any published material (figures, schemes, tables or any extract of a text) which does not fall into the public domain, or for which they do not hold the copyright.
+Authors are responsible for obtaining permission to reproduce any published material (figures, schemes, tables, or any extract of a text) which does not fall into the public domain, or for which they do not hold the copyright.
 Permission should be requested by the authors from the copyright holder (usually the Publisher, please refer to the imprint of the individual publications to identify the copyright holder).

-The copyright holder may give you instructions on the form of acknowledgement to be followed; otherwise follow the style: "Reproduced with permission from [author], [journal title]; published by [publisher], [year], [reference number].” at the end of the caption of the Table or Figure.
+The copyright holder may give you instructions on the form of acknowledgment to be followed; otherwise, follow the style: "Reproduced with permission from [author], [journal title]; published by [publisher], [year], [reference number].” at the end of the caption of the Table or Figure.
 In order to avoid unnecessary delays in the publication process, authors should start obtaining permissions as early as possible.
 When submitting your article, please upload the permission together with the rest of your files.

 • Papers are sent to reviewers for their peer review process.